oscarqjh/latex-starter/README.md

 ## Example

-- See `paper.tex` for a complete example with template content that you can replace with your own research.
+- See `/template/paper.tex` for a complete example with template content that you can replace with your own research.
-  The corresponding generated pdf is `paper.pdf`.
+  The corresponding generated pdf is `/template/paper.pdf`.
 - `/examples` contains some academic reports I wrote using this template.

 ## How to use